Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Using Markup by Attribute for WooCommerce =

-These instructions assume you are familiar with WooCommerce Product Attributes and Product Variations.
+These instructions assume you are familiar with WooCommerce global Product Attributes and Product Variations.
 If not, you may want to review the WooCommerce documentation on [Product Attributes](https://docs.woocommerce.com/document/managing-product-taxonomies/#section-6) and [Variable Products](https://docs.woocommerce.com/document/variable-product/).

 Set up a few variable products to get the hang of it.
 Then come back here.
 We'll wait.

 Ready to dive in?

 Note that steps 1, 3 and 4 below are standard WooCommerce Variable Product stuff.
 Step 2 is about the only **process change** you need to be concerned with.
 We've italicized some of the *outcome changes* you will notice in the other steps.

-1. Create variation attributes and terms, if you haven't already.
+1. Create global attributes and terms, if you haven't already.
     * For instance, the attribute 'size' may include the terms 'X-Small',  'Small', 'Medium', 'Large', and 'X-Large'.
     * The attribute 'color' may include the terms 'Orange', 'Red', 'Violet', 'Blue', 'Green', and 'Yellow'.